mprib/osg-analysis/README.md

 Here's the beginning of a task item list:

-1. Get your github login working: you were running off an old validation system that has been discontinued.
-You will want to be running this through a backed up VC.
-Not sure if my current setup is really working.
-Ok.
-Looks like the push to master is working.
-Very good then.
-One more thing out of the way.

-2. Create a pipeline with a sample participant that calculates the gait speed of a given trial.

-3. Add to that pipeline the range of motion and midpoints....make sure that you are not capturing partial gait cycles which will throw off the range.

-4. Create a new version of 2_ConsolidateTextFileOutput.R that will consolidate this output.
+1. Create a new version of 2_ConsolidateTextFileOutput.R that will consolidate this output.

-5. Dig out the AutoHotKey script to create the output that you want.
-Time how long it takes for this to run so that you can make better plans about this going forward.

-6. Start the actual analysis in a new document.
+2. Start the actual analysis in a new document.